FrostCheat/Prefixes/README.md

 - /prefix remove [string: playerName] - Remove the prefix from a player
 - /prefix delete [string: prefixName] - Delete a prefix
 - /prefix reload - Reload all plugin
+- /prefix save - Save all plugin
+- /prefix setlanguage - Sets the default language of plugin
 - /prefix create [string: prefixName] [string: format] [string: permission] - Create a prefix
 - /prefix help - Show this list of commands